ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/04-Product-Requirements.md

 ---

 ## Project Objective

-Our team is designing a next generation clap-activated smart light that makes everyday living a little easier.
-Traditional clap lights are cheap and fun, but anyone who's used one knows the fustrations.
-They often turn on when you are just talking or laughing and sometimes do not respond at all when you actually want them to.
-We want to fix that.

-Our system will reliably tell the difference between a real clap and background noise so it only responds when you want it to.
-It will also let user custimize settings, schedule lights to turn on or off automatically, and fit seamlessly into a mondern smart home setup.
-The goal is to create a product that feels intuitive, dependable, and genuinely useful in daily life.
+The goal of this project is to create a next-generation clap-activated smart light that reliably distinguishes real claps from background noise, responds quickly, and provides useful customization features to improve everyday convenience.

 ## Stakeholders

-Our team values reliability, accessibility, and simplicity.
-We want our clap-activated light to respond accurately every time without confusing random sounds for claps.
-Ease of use is a significant priority, as users should not need electrical experience to install or customize the system.
-We also care about safety and affordability.
-We prove this by making sure our design can be powered by a low-voltage USB connection and by making it possible to be built with under thirty dollars for accessible prototyping and real-world use.

-We designed ClapSense primarily for two groups.
-The first group would be young adults such as college students, nurses, or shift workers who need a simple, automatic way to wake up or control lights hands-free.
-The second group we wish to benefit are our seniors and those with limited mobility--both of which might benefit from being able to turn on lights safely without getting up or reaching for switches.

-As a team, our focus is on developing a reliable sound detection system that minimizes false triggers, a safe low-voltage circuit that can be used in dorms or senior living environments, and a modular design that can expand into future smart-home integration.
-These priorities show what matters most to us—-creating a product that is dependable, safe, and inclusive; all while demonstrating real engineering and design skills.
+Our primary stakeholders are users whose needs directly influence our engineering limits.
+Seniors or individuals with limited mobility may clap from a seated or lying position, so the system must detect claps from longer distances and without requiring physical interaction.
+Users with reduced hearing may clap louder or softer than typical levels, so the system must support adjustable sensitivity to accommodate different sound profiles.
+Young adults, such as college students or shift workers, may need a simple hands-free way to control lights while multitasking, so the product must be easy to install and intuitive to use.
+Safety-focused users require low-voltage operation, no exposed wiring, and predictable behavior.
+These characteristics define our measurable design constraints: long-distance detection, adjustable thresholds, fast setup, consistent accuracy, and safe operation under 5 volts.

 ## Use Cases

 **User Story #1: Jesus**

-Jesus is a senior who values simplicity and independence in his daily routine.
-He recently purchased a clap-activated device, and it turned out to be exactly what he needed.
-Now, with just a clap of his hands, he can easily turn the device on or off without having to fumble for switches.

-For Jesus, this small feature makes a big difference, especially in his senior years.
-It gives him a sense of control and convenience, reducing the hassle of bending over or reaching for hard-to-access buttons.
-He feels grateful for how straightforward and effective the device is, and he finds joy in the fact that it works seamlessly for his needs.
+Jesus is a senior who prefers not to bend or reach for switches.
+Because he often claps while seated, the system must detect claps reliably from up to three meters away at varying angles.
+His story drives requirements for long-range detection, simple installation, clear status indication, and minimal physical effort.

 **User Story #2: Arleta**

-Arleta is someone who values convenience and ease in her daily life.
-She often found herself frustrated by having to constantly get up just to turn things off.
-That small but repeated hassle wore her down over time.

-With her new clap-activated device, everything changed.
-Now, a simple clap of her hands allows her to control it without leaving her spot.
-She loves the newfound freedom and simplicity—it feels empowering to handle things effortlessly.
-For Arleta, this small feature means less interruption in her day and more comfort in her home.
+Arleta values convenience but lives with constant background noise from her TV.
+Her experience requires the system to ignore normal conversation and television audio while still responding to a deliberate clap.
+This leads to requirements for false-trigger filtering, adjustable sensitivity, and reliable operation in noisy environments.

 ## Aspects

 **1. Hardware / Product Design**
-The product should operate at a safe low-voltage level below five volts and be compact enough for a small desk or bedside setup.
-All components should fit within a housing that can handle regular use without breaking or overheating.
-The design should allow easy connection between boards using a consistent interface.
+The product must operate safely below five volts, fit into a compact enclosure, and maintain reliable operation without excessive heat.
+Internal modules must connect consistently, and the physical design must withstand repeated daily use.

 **2. Software / Functionality**
-The system should detect claps within a range of one to three meters with at least ninety percent accuracy.
-It should process and respond to valid input in under two hundred milliseconds and operate continuously for long periods without errors or resets.
+A new user should be able to set up the device in under ten minutes.
+Visual indicators must clearly communicate system state, and interactions should feel intuitive without requiring technical knowledge.

 **3. User Experience**
 The device should be simple for a new user to set up in under ten minutes.
 It should clearly indicate when it is on, off, or waiting for a signal.
 The experience should feel reliable and intuitive so users can interact with it without confusion or technical knowledge.

 **4. Customization**
-The system should allow users to adjust sensitivity levels and the number of claps required for activation.
-It should also support different light brightness levels or colors for comfort and preference.
+Users should be able to adjust detection sensitivity and choose between one, two, or three claps for activation.
+Support for brightness levels or color control should be available for comfort and preference.

 **5. Manufacturing**
-The total production cost should remain under thirty dollars, and the design should use a minimal number of parts to simplify assembly and reduce failure points.
-The device should be consistent and reliable after multiple uses.
+The system must maintain a bill of materials cost under thirty dollars and use as few parts as possible to simplify manufacturing, improve reliability, and reduce failure points.

 **6. Safety**
-The system should prevent short circuits, maintain safe operating temperatures, and protect against overcurrent conditions.
-All wiring and enclosures should minimize electrical hazards and comply with basic safety standards for low-voltage devices.
+All circuitry must prevent shorts, overcurrent, and overheating.
+External surfaces must remain safe to touch, and the design must comply with low-voltage safety guidelines.

-## Requirement Criteria Specifications
+## Requirement Criteria Specifications (SMART)

-* 1. Regulate system power from 9 volts to 5 volts
+* 1. Regulate system power from 9 V to 5 V within ±10%.
-* 2. Clap Detection Accuracy: ≥90% recognition at 1–3 m, ≤70 dB SPL background.
+* 2. Clap detection accuracy ≥90% at 1–3 meters in ≤70 dB environments.
-* 3. False Trigger Rate: ≤5% during 1 hour of continuous conversation/TV.
+* 3. False trigger rate ≤5% during one hour of conversation or TV audio.
-* 4. Response Time: Light toggles within ≤200 ms of valid clap detection.
+* 4. System response time ≤200 ms from clap to light toggle.
-* 5. Customization: User can set detection threshold (3 decibel levels) and number of claps (1–3).
-* 6. Power Safety: On-board regulator maintains 5 V ±10% for MCU; overcurrent protection ≤1.5 A.
+* 5. User-adjustable sensitivity across three levels and activation using 1–3 claps.
+* 6. Overcurrent protection limited to ≤1.5 A; external surface temperature ≤50°C.
-* 7. Durability: Device operates for ≥10,000 toggle cycles without component failure.
+* 7. Device must operate for at least 10,000 toggle cycles without failure.
-* 8. Manufacturing Cost: <$30 total BOM.
+* 8. Total BOM cost < $30.
-* 9. Setup Time: First-time setup ≤10 minutes by a new user.
+* 9. First-time setup completed by a new user in ≤10 minutes.
+* 10. System must detect claps ≥80 dB SPL for accessibility.
+* 11. Device must remain operational without false triggers in noise up to 65 dB SPL.
+* 12. All external surfaces must remain below 50°C during normal operation.

 ## Open Questions

-* Do we stick with a simple mechanical relay that’s cheap but makes a noticeable click, or invest in a solid-state option that’s quieter and feels higher-end?
+* Should the product use a mechanical relay for simplicity or a silent solid-state switch for a more premium experience?
-* Should our first version stay focused on core clap and scheduling features, or do we start building in Alexa/Google compatibility right away?
+* Should the first product version focus solely on clap and scheduling features, or include Alexa/Google compatibility from the start?
-* Is the PIC’s built-in timer “good enough” for daily schedules, or would it be worth adding a real-time clock chip to keep things precise over time?
+* Is the PIC’s internal timer sufficient for scheduling, or is an external RTC required for long-term accuracy?
-* Should the design remain USB-powered for safety and easy prototyping, or do we eventually move toward a plug-in AC module that can directly control household lamps?
+* Should the design remain USB-powered for safety, or eventually support AC mains control for lamp integration?